Syndicode

 The scrum process arrangement

-An outline of Scrum process
+An outline of the Scrum process

 Kanban